fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 The `HelmRelease` API allows for controller-driven reconciliation of Helm releases via Helm actions such as install, upgrade, test, uninstall, and rollback.
-In addition to this, it allows detecting and correcting cluster state drift from the desired release state.
+In addition to this, it detects and corrects cluster state drift from the desired release state.

 ## Example